 There is a good selection of accommodation offerings here, for couples consider Lodge 9, for groups consider Quality Ocean’s Hotel or Pacific Rendezvous, there is also a the Tutukākā Holiday Park very close to the marina which is great for families.

 For dinner visit Schnapper Rock, try the local fish and home grown produce.

 The Tutukākā coast offers an abundance of fantastic beaches and walks if you are wanting to explore by foot.
-Alternatively take a stand-up paddleboard board trip with SUP BRO this is an eco-friendly customised experience suitable for all abilities where you will discover the crystal-clear water as you explore the rugged cliffs and white sandy beaches.
-Or take a horse trek to explore the world-famous coastline with Sandy Bay Horse Treks, where you can relax and immerse yourself in nature or explore the coast, you can take a trail ride or the exclusive ocean swim trail, where you can swim your horses.
+Take a horse trek to explore the world-famous coastline with Sandy Bay Horse Treks, where you can relax and immerse yourself in nature or explore the coast, you can take a trail ride or the exclusive ocean swim trail, where you can swim your horses.
 They also offer glamping.
 Tutukākā also has a Surf School if you are wanting to learn how to surf with professionals, look out for the Tutukākā Surf shop in the main centre.

 For dinner try Wahi restaurant at Tutukaka, or grab a pizza at Marina Pizzeria.